sammuelyee/docs/_tutorials/albers.md

 When using a different projection in CartoDB other than Web Mercator, we cannot use the basemaps provided.
 We recommend selecting a color as your basemap and using a dataset that has state borders, for instance, to provide context for your data.
 In this case, we are using the US counties dataset to provide context.

-In the lower left corner, select "Change basemap," choose "Custom" and select a color for your background.
+In the lower left corner, select "Change basemap," choose "Custom," and select a color for your background.
 We are using black.

 <p class="wrap-border"><img src="{{ '/img/layout/tutorials/albers/img3.png' | prepend: site.baseurl }}" alt="Import Data" /></p>